TadiT7/treble_experimentations_wiki/OnePlus-Nord.md

 Best image right now.
 ~~~

+Notes: do not install phh over stock-updated OOS12,
+you will get some error messages a "phhtreble app stopped to work".

 If you find this help useful, please send an email to
-angelo AT kernel-space.org, it does const nothing.
+angelo AT kernel-space.org, a "thanks" is welcome.